charliereese/terraform_modules/README.md

 }
 ```

-Note that variables without default values (like min_size above), as well as any variables you wish to override, must be specified in the module block below source.
+Note: variables without default values (like min_size above), as well as any variables you wish to override, must be specified in the module block below source.

+Note: Most modules were introduced after v0.0.1.